TEODE/training/README.md

 ## ES6
 Overview of ECMAScript 6 from various sources

-*Just run "babel \* --watch --out-file build.js" if developing, then browse index.html*
+*To transpile ES6 for the browser just run "babel \* --watch --out-file build.js" if made any change, then browse index.html*